histrio/py-couchdb/docs/source/quickstart.rst

     [{'value': 1, 'id': '8b588fa0a3b74a299c6d958467994b9a', 'key': 'Fooo'}]

-And this is a way for make a query using a predefined views:
+And this is a way to make a query using predefined views:

 .. code-block:: python